At the end of a job interview, you can usually breathe a sigh of relief. The hardest part is over!

 1. Quit Practicing (at Least for Now)

 It always happens: You think of the perfect answer to a question that stumped you just minutes after you finish the interview, and you’re able to verbalize it flawlessly in the car on the way home.
-It drives you crazy that you weren’t able to think of this answer just an hour ago.
+It’s so frustrating that you weren’t able to think of this answer just an hour ago.

 First, take a breath and realize that this is normal.
 It only makes sense that you’re going to have a more developed, succinct answer in mind when the question has been marinating in your head for an hour or two.